- Prep School

 |HAND BELL RINGERS|

-* Please Note: A sizeable number of Birkdale students are also Sheffield Cathedral Choristers.
+* Please Note: A sizeable number of Birkdale pupils are also Sheffield Cathedral Choristers.

 Birkdale School has a varied and interesting concert programme aimed to give all our students and ensembles the opportunity to perform in public.
 Once a year the school mounts a Festival of Music and Performing Arts, which has been a great success in recent years – all boys have the opportunity to perform to their classmates and the potential to participate in the following high scorers concert.
 The school also invite other local schools to come and join us for our annual Orchestral Day – this is a great event where students work with instrumental specialists for the whole day and perform a concert to parents at the end.